Archie Shepp

-Archie Shepp (born May 24, 1937) is an American jazz saxophonist, educator and playwright who since the 1960s has played a central part in the development of avant-garde jazz.
+Archie Vernon Shepp (born May 24, 1937) is an American jazz saxophonist, educator and playwright who since the 1960s has played a central part in the development of avant-garde jazz.

 Biography

 Early life

-Archie Vernon Shepp was born in Fort Lauderdale, Florida, United States, but was raised in Philadelphia, Pennsylvania.
+Shepp was born in Fort Lauderdale, Florida, but was raised in Philadelphia, Pennsylvania.
 He began playing banjo with his father, then studied piano and saxophone while attending high school in Germantown.
 He studied drama at Goddard College from 1955 to 1959.

-He played in a Latin jazz band for a short time before joining the band of avant-garde pianist Cecil Taylor.
+He played in a Latin jazz band for a short time before joining avant-garde pianist Cecil Taylor's band.
 In 1962, Shepp performed with trumpeter Bill Dixon at the 8th World Festival of Youth and Students in Helsinki, Finland.
 Shepp's first recording under his own name, Archie Shepp - Bill Dixon Quartet, was released on Savoy Records in 1963 and features a composition by Ornette Coleman.
 Along with alto saxophonist John Tchicai and trumpeter Don Cherry, Shepp formed the New York Contemporary Five.
 John Coltrane's admiration for Shepp led to recordings for Impulse!
 Records, the first of which was Four for Trane in 1964, an album of mainly Coltrane compositions on which he was joined by Tchicai, trombonist Roswell Rudd, trumpeter Alan Shorter, bassist Reggie Workman and drummer Charles Moffett.

 Early career

 Shepp participated in the sessions for Coltrane's A Love Supreme in late 1964, but none of the takes he participated in were included on the final LP release (they were made available for the first time on a 2002 reissue).
-However, Shepp, along with Tchicai and others from the Four for Trane sessions, then recorded Ascension with Coltrane in 1965, and his place alongside Coltrane at the forefront of the avant-garde jazz scene was epitomized when the pair split a record (the first side a Coltrane set, the second a Shepp set) entitled New Thing at Newport released in late 1965.
+However, Shepp, along with Tchicai and others from the Four for Trane sessions, then recorded Ascension with Coltrane in 1965.
+His place at the forefront of the avant-garde jazz scene alongside Coltrane was epitomized when the pair split New Thing at Newport, in late 1965: the first side was a Coltrane set, the second a Shepp set.

 (video) Interview from 1978: Shepp discusses jazz trends, poverty, politics, civil rights, culture and society.